stockton-stem/stockton-stem-badge/README.md

 ## The button

+The button is connected to GPIO RA1 on pin 6 of the device.
+In software we configure this as a digital input with a built-in "weak pull-up"; that is, the device provides a (software removable) resistor between the input and Vdd.
+When left open-circuit, the input will read a digital `1`.
+The button pulls the input to ground, and thus to digital `0`.

 Any interrupt can wake the device from sleep if it is left configured when going to sleep and any associated peripheral remains running when sleeping.

-The input pin that the button is attached to is configured to "interrupt on change"; this mode will survive sleeping.
+The input pin is configured to "interrupt on change"; this mode will survive sleeping.
 Should the input line change when asleep the system resumes from where it left of; the code re-initializes the hardware and then the program continues as normal.

 The interrupt also triggers during normal operation when the button is pressed; this does two things: